anttikivi/alpinejs-language-server/README.md

 # Alpine.js Language Server

-**Please note that this project is a hobby project and still in development.
+> [!WARNING] Please note that this project is a hobby project and still in
-It’s currently not functional nor ready for use.**
+> development.
+It’s currently not functional nor ready for use.

 `alpinejs-language-server` is a language server for [Alpine.js](https://alpinejs.dev) that implements the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/).

+> [!NOTE] In addition to hopefully being useful once finished, I want to use
+> this project for learning.
+That’s why I probably won’t accept contributions
+> before I have implemented basic language server functionalities.

 ## Features